By Kimberly Zapata

 2. Take Care Of Your Body

 Taking care of yourself physically can improve your mental health.
 This means eating right and working out, avoiding alcohol and cigarettes, and attempting to get enough sleep

 3. Honor Yourself, Your Feelings, Your Thoughts, And Your Mind

 Of all of the concepts on this list, this may be the hardest concept to grasp.
 Why?
 Because, as children, we are taught to calm down.
 Suck it up.
 Brush it off.
 And stop crying.
 We are taught to swallow our feelings and smile.
 Unfortunately, in doing this our feelings get stifled and buried; not only do we neglect our emotional needs, we ignore them; and we actually discredit those feelings.

+I should be thankful.
 I should be happy.
 Why am I not happy?

 Instead of fighting against ourselves and struggling to feel what we think we “should” feel, I propose we honor our thoughts, our feelings, and ourselves: even if those feelings are ones of jealousy, anger, moroseness, or rage.